 That love of culinary arts led him to baking bread as a hobby, but he soon discovered there were no viable local options for freshly milled, locally adapted heritage grains.
 After gauging the interest of local chefs, James decided to start his own mill.
 He found farmers willing to grow organic heritage grains and found sources for seed, opening Barton Springs Mill in January 2017.
 Today the mill provides artisan flours, cornmeal, and grits to wholesale and retail clients throughout Austin/Hill Country, Houston, Dallas, and San Antonio.

-NORA CHOVANEC is director of marketing and agriculture for Texas Farmers’ Market, organizer of the Austin Fermentation Festival, and design director for Travis Audubon.
+NORA CHOVANEC is deputy director for Texas Farmers’ Market, organizer of the Austin Fermentation Festival, and design director for Travis Audubon.
 Nora’s experience encompasses communications direction, marketing strategy, brand development, and non-profit management, with a focus on food systems, species advocacy, environmental justice, and urban and rural development.

 Nora is passionate about helping communities build sustainable practices that support and conserve the natural environment.
 Prior to moving to Texas, she was a designer and researcher for architect Maya Lin’s science-based art memorial “What Is Missing?”
 She also developed a catalog of documentary photography and videos produced across the U.S., Mexico, Canada, Cuba, and Uganda.
 She and her husband, Arabic and Turkish scholar Matthew Chovanec, live in Austin with a cat, four free-ranging chickens, and a plethora of pollinators in their home garden patch.